 OVERDOSE: This medicine may be harmful if swallowed.
 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

-STORAGE: Store this medication at room temperature between 68-77 degrees F (20-25 degrees C).
+STORAGE: Store this medication at room temperature.
 Firmly screw the cap back on the tube of medication after each use.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.
 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 This product information is intended for United States residents only.
 Before prescribing, please refer to the patient information.
 You can view the document and also download it on your computer.
 You may also consider printing out a copy for yourself.
 View US Prescribing Information - PDF Version

 To view the PDF document, you need Adobe Acrobat Reader which you can download for free here.